Psychological Operations in Afghanistan

 People of Afghanistan - Eid Mabaruk - We wish that God will accept your prayers and fast.
 People of America.

 It is worth noting that the American translation misspells one Arabic word, which should be "Mubarak."
 The translation of "Eid Mubarak" is "Have a blessed holiday."
 The Pentagon finally released the leaflet illustration to the public in February of 2002.
 At that time it was also reported that California dates had been dropped along with the leaflets.
 Dates are a fruit that the Muslims traditionally use to break the fast of Ramadan.
 By including dates in the air drop bundles, the United States showed respect for this significant Muslim holiday.
-The leaflet code number is AFD89.
+2,000,000 copies of this leaflet were disseminated by M129 leaflet bombs in the first year of the war.

 The use of the religious holiday Eid as part of a psychological campaign is discussed by M. E. Roberts in Villages of the Moon, Psychological Operations in Southern Afghanistan, Publish